Mohosin999/Practice-Project-Clean-YouTube/README.md

 ## 📖 Description

 CleanTube is a revolutionary project designed to provide users with a seamless and distraction-free YouTube viewing experience.
 Tired of annoying ads interrupting your favorite playlists?
 Look no further – CleanTube is here to transform the way you enjoy YouTube content.
-Here, you can add your most-loved playlist in favorites and also remove from favorites.
+Here, you can add many playlists, along with you can remove any playlist.
+Also you can add your most-loved playlist in favorites and remove any playlist from favorites.
 You can check your watching history like youtube.
-You also can delete the whole playlist.

 ## 🔆 Features